-In accordance with Government Auditing Standards, we have also issued our report dated November 27, 2019, on our consideration of Central Florida Regional Planning Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Central Florida Regional Planning Council's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Central Florida Regional Planning Council's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 30, 2020, on our consideration of Central Florida Regional Planning Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Central Florida Regional Planning Council's internal control over financial reporting reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Central Florida Regional Planning Council's internal control over financial reporting internal control over financial reporting and compliance.

-The Management's Discussion and Analysis section is a narrative overview and analysis of the financial activities for the Central Florida Regional Planning Council (the Council) for the fiscal year ended September 30, 2019.
+The Management's Discussion and Analysis section is a narrative overview and analysis of the financial activities for the Central Florida Regional Planning Council (the Council) for the fiscal year ended September 30, 2020.
 Readers are encouraged to read the Management's Discussion and Analysis in conjunction with the Council's audited financial statements and other supplementary information.

-Financial Highlights for the Year Ended September 30, 2019
+Financial Highlights for the Year Ended September 30, 2020

-- The assets of the Council exceeded liabilities at the close of the fiscal year by \$1,680,775.
-Unrestricted net position totaled \$745,805 and may be used to meet the Council's ongoing obligations.
-The remaining investment in capital assets, which were \$934,970 and are comprised of the Council's property and equipment net of accumulated depreciation. - There was an increase in net position of \$25,468 which is the amount by which total revenues exceed total expenses.
+- The assets of the Council exceeded liabilities at the close of the fiscal year by \$1,621,307.
+Unrestricted net position totaled \$853,922 and may be used to meet the Council's ongoing obligations.
+The remaining investment in capital assets, which were \$767,385 and are comprised of the Council's property and equipment net of accumulated depreciation. - There was a decrease in net position of \$59,468 which is the amount by which total expenses exceed total revenues.